ciaranj/node-oauth/Readme.md

 ## License and Copyright

-This code is covered under the GNU GPL version 3 or later with parts of the code also covered by the MIT license.
+**This code is covered under the GNU GPL version 3 or later with parts of the code also covered by the MIT license.**

 If you modify the code in this project, your changes will be under the GNU GPL version 3 or later.

 If you go to the original project and modify the code there, your changes will be under the MIT license.

+*Note: if you submit patches to the original project and they are applied here, I will assume that they are under the MIT license.* But someone else will have to go through the work to extract them away from the GPLv3 bits if they want to use them in a proprietary project

 # Installation